sevmorris/macback-m1/README.md

 mkdir .mackup && cd .mackup
 ```

-Create a file in that dir: `my-files.cfg`
+3) Create a file in that dir: `my-files.cfg`
 <br>
-Add to the file:
+Add to following the file:

 ```
 [application]